 |GET HAPPY--Elvis Costello and the Attractions

 A sizeable wedge of the unstoppable herd of reviewers and assorted ill-cultured taste mongers have exhausted their supply of superlatives in justifying rock critics defending their declaration that The Clash's London Calling record the hottest double record set since Exiles On Main Street, I've been tempted to retaliate with an only a half-facetious declaration.
 Elvis Costello's new record, Get Happy!!
-(I would have written) is the greatest double rock record since Blonde On Blonde.
+(I would have written) is the most remarkable double rock record since Blonde On Blonde.
 With the gauntlet thrown to the floor, warring factions would man the ramparts and try to pick each other off with sniper-tongued pot-shots.
 Nonsense on two counts.
-First, despite the fact that Get Happy!! contains 20 songs, it is, in fact, a single record with 10 selections per side, where Dylan's double set Blonde On Blonde, with several songs going well over three minutes, holds less material.
+First, although Get Happy!!
+Contains 20 songs; it is, in fact, a single record with 10 selections per side, where Dylan's double set Blonde On Blonde, with several songs going well over three minutes, holds less material.
 More importantly, however, is the nonsense rock reviewers in general (myself included) indulge in when they sling about comparisons that pale once separated from the heat of the moment.